 - Hardcore mode extends to multiplayer as well should the server admin allow it on.
 Anyone that dies on the server automatically gets kicked out and banned.

 - Terraria has hardcore difficulty.
 If you die, the character you made is gone.
+Unlike the Minecraft example, dying doesn't force you to delete the world, only the character; this means you can start another character to attempt to continue the game.
 As multiple characters can go through your worlds, it's not a total loss if you stored items regularly.
 You still lose that inventory and HP/MP gained on the character.

 Non-video game examples: